Houston has a population that’s young. Its next mayor, set to be elected in a runoff, won’t be

 “Why do young people not get involved in city politics?
 I think a lot of them have given up on the process,” Whitmire said Sunday after a mayoral forum.
 “I understand their cynicism and their frustration.
 And that’s what I’m offering, experience of a can-do candidate.”

-Von Cannon, 41, who operated a food truck at Sunday’s voter outreach event, said advancing age isn’t necessarily a problem for a candidate but thinks “authenticity is a big thing that younger voters look for.”
+Von Cannon, 41, who operated a food truck at Sunday’s voter outreach event, said advancing age isn’t necessarily a problem for a candidate, but “I think authenticity is a big thing that younger voters look for.”

 Ronda Prince, chief of operations at Rap-A-Lot Records, said experience is important “but you just cannot ignore and leave out the concerns, the issues that young people have.
 If you want to reach young people, talk to young people.”